bamason2/ttp451-module/docs/labs/Lab_5.md

 The modelled system (so-called feature) in the ECU is a representation of the MBC response model in a format that is compatible with the ECU.
 The ECU model doesn’t require any sort of optimization because it is a model conversion from black-box to a set of ECU maps.

-Generally, feature calibration consists of 5 stages:
+Generally feature calibration consists of five different stages:

 1. Setup the models
-    - In this exercise, the variables and models will be loaded from the previous lab exercise
+    - In this exercise the variables and models will be loaded from the previous lab exercise
 2. Setup a new feature
     - Select a filling model, used to make a comparison between the feature strategy and black-box.
 For this exercise, the filling item is the exhaust temperature model.
 3. Setup the strategy